PierreSenellart/provsql/doc/source/user/studio.rst

 Mode-switching
 --------------

-The mode tabs in the top nav switch between Where, Circuit, and Notebook.
+The mode tabs in the top nav switch between :fa:`search-location` Where, :fa:`project-diagram` Circuit, and :fa:`book-open` Notebook.
 A switch carries the current SQL forward via ``sessionStorage`` (in Notebook mode, the selected cell's SQL); it auto-replays only when the user just ran the query, so unrun drafts and plain reloads never auto-execute (important for side-effecting statements like :sqlfunc:`add_provenance`).

-In Where mode, every result row gets a :guilabel:`→ Circuit` button that switches to Circuit mode and pre-loads the circuit for that row's provenance UUID, so a hover-and-trace exploration can cross over to the DAG without retyping the query.
-In Notebook mode, the per-cell :guilabel:`open in Circuit mode` action and the circuit cells' :guilabel:`Circuit mode` button do the same; switching back returns to the same notebook, selection and scroll position included.
+In Where mode, every result row gets a :fa:`project-diagram` :guilabel:`Circuit` button that switches to Circuit mode and pre-loads the circuit for that row's provenance UUID, so a hover-and-trace exploration can cross over to the DAG without retyping the query.
+In Notebook mode, the per-cell :fa:`project-diagram` :guilabel:`open in Circuit mode` action and the circuit cells' :fa:`external-link-alt` :guilabel:`Circuit mode` button do the same; switching back returns to the same notebook, selection and scroll position included.

 Limitations